joekelly211/masfi/README.md

 ## Support

-For questions and support, please open an issue in this repository or contact the corresponding author at joekelly2119@gmail.com.
+For questions and support please open a discussion.
 Responses might be slow January - April 2025 due to sabbatical.